Jan Hus: Czech Reformer And Bohemian Religious Leader Was Burned At Stake For Heresy

 Burning of Jan Hus at the stake at Council of Constance.
 Carl Gustaf Hellqvist (1851–1890).
 Public Domain

-On July 6, 1415, Hus was burned at stake for heresy against the doctrines of the Catholic Church.
-Burning at the stake of Jan Hus was a consequence of Hus’ open speech against the Church.
+On July 6, 1415, Hus was burned at the stake for heresy against the doctrines of the Catholic Church.
+Burning at the stake of Jan Hus was a consequence of Hus' open speech against the Church.

-Execution of this brave man sparked anger and revolts and led to the Hussite Wars of 1419–1434.
+The execution of this brave man sparked anger and revolts and led to the Hussite Wars of 1419–1434.
 To this day, Hus is considered the national hero of the Czech Republic.
 When in 1,119 Sigismund I of Luxembourg inherited the Czech crown from his brother, a long and fierce war broke out because the Hussite blamed the emperor for the death of his spiritual leader.

 The Hussites were a powerful pre-Protestant Christian movement, and Sigismund I of Luxembourg was forced together with the Church to negotiate with the Hussites.
-The settlement between the parties concerned was crowned in 1435, in which the Catholic Church officially allowed Bohemia to practice its own version of Christianity (Hussitism).
+The settlement between the parties concerned was crowned in 1435, in which the Catholic Church officially allowed Bohemia to practice its version of Christianity (Hussitism).

-For the first time in history, the Catholic Church caused to coexist in harmony two faiths on a territory it controlled.
+For the first time in history, the Catholic Church caused to coexist in harmony with two faiths on a territory it controlled.
 Hussitism foreshadowed the European Reformation and became a step forward for religious freedom.

-Nearly six centuries later in 1999, Pope John Paul II expressed "deep regret for the cruel death inflicted" on Hus and added "deep sorrow" for Hus's death and praised his "moral courage".
+Nearly six centuries later, in 1999, Pope John Paul II expressed "deep regret for the cruel death inflicted" on Hus and added "deep sorrow" for Hus's death and praised his "moral courage."

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer